 The solution is using a balun with a much lower ratio such as a 1:1 or a 4:1 which will transform the balanced line to the unbalanced coax.
 Matching the resulting high impedance is far easier for a tuner and losses within the tuner are also minimized.
 Which ratio to use is the other frequently asked question and the answer is not as black and white as many would have you believe.

 Our position, derived from experience rather than mathematics, is you have two choices based on your tuner.
-If your tuner has the ability to match a wide impedance range, then the model 1171 is an excellent choice and designed just for this type of application.
+If your tuner has the ability to match a wide impedance range, then our line of specialized ATU Baluns are an excellent choice and designed just for this type of application.
 Keep in mind this is a specialized 1:1 balun and even though it provides the highest efficiency, it also places all the work load for the match on your tuner.
 Please be careful when determining whether or not your tuner fits this description as many of the compact size auto tuners claim to have a wide range but will struggle to match a very high or very low impedance.

 If you want to try using your internal tuner or want to provide some additional margin to your external tuner, a 4:1 current balun such as our model 4114 , model 4115 or our new model 4116 is the best choice.
 These models also provide a broader bandwidth for each tune and thus require less frequent retuning as you move within a band.
 As a side comment, for some reason most LDG and MFJ auto tuners prefer a 4:1, but definitely use a current balun rather than a voltage wind.

 One last note of caution, whenever possible your ladder line should be terminated at the balun mounted outside your operating position and coax run to your tuner.
 This will prevent RFI (radiated from the ladder line) from entering your equipment and allow the balun to stop any common mode current from coming back on the shield of your coax.